Dabney Friedrich: Early life and education

 Patricia Dabney Langhorne was born on June 19, 1967, in Pensacola, Florida.
-She received her Bachelor of Arts, magna cum laude, from Trinity University, her diploma in legal studies from University College, Oxford, and her Juris Doctor from Yale Law School, where she served as a Senior Editor of the Yale Journal on Regulation.
+She graduated from Trinity University in 1988 with a Bachelor of Arts, magna cum laude.
+She spent one year at University College, Oxford, receiving a Diploma in Legal Studies in 1989.
+She then attended Yale Law School, where she was a senior editor of the Yale Journal on Regulation.
+She graduated in 1992 with a Juris Doctor.

 Career

 Langhorne started her legal career as a law clerk for Judge Thomas F. Hogan of the United States District Court for the District of Columbia.

-She served as an associate counsel to the president during the George W. Bush Administration, as chief crime counsel to Senator Orrin Hatch, as an assistant United States attorney in the Eastern District of Virginia, as a trial attorney at the United States Department of Justice, and as an assistant United States attorney in the Southern District of California.
+She served as an associate counsel to the president during the George W. Bush administration, as chief crime counsel to Senator Orrin Hatch, as an assistant United States attorney in the Eastern District of Virginia, as a trial attorney at the United States Department of Justice, and as an assistant United States attorney in the Southern District of California.

 In 2006, Friedrich was nominated by President George W. Bush as a member of the United States Sentencing Commission (and ultimately confirmed by the Senate on February 28, 2007), a position she held until 2016.
 In that capacity, she helped establish sentencing policies and practices for the federal criminal justice system by promulgating guidelines for congressional review and recommending changes in criminal statutes.

 Federal judicial service

 On May 8, 2017, President Donald Trump announced his intent to nominate Friedrich to serve as a United States district judge of the United States District Court for the District of Columbia, to a seat vacated by Reggie Walton, who assumed senior status on December 31, 2015.
 She was formally nominated on June 7, 2017.
 On July 25, 2017, the Senate Judiciary Committee held a hearing on her nomination.
 Her nomination was reported out of committee by a voice vote on September 14, 2017.
 On November 16, 2017, the United States Senate invoked cloture on her nomination by a 93–4 vote.
 On November 27, 2017, her nomination was confirmed by a 97–3 vote.
 She received her judicial commission on December 1, 2017.

+Friedrich is a prolific feeder judge.
+Since 2019, she has sent more of her clerks to the Supreme Court than any other district court judge in the country.